lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

         0 & 1 & 0 & 0 \\
         0 & 0 & 1 & 0 \\
         0 & 0 & 0 & 1 \\
-    \end{bmatrix}
-.
+    \end{bmatrix}.
 ```

 To compute the projections, we need to transform from the chosen view coordinates to the canonical view
 coordinates, apply the canonical projection, and then transform from the canonical clip coordinates to the
 target clip coordinates.
-We can map any view coordinates to and clip coordinates using the same process.
+We can map any view coordinates to clip coordinates using the same process.
 Each coordinate transformation is the product of an orthogonal transform and a change of orientation matrix.
 Let us calculate the perspective projection